 - Portion must touch the altar.

 Korban Shelamim (Peace Offering) is also a voluntary offering.
 These offerings could be brought for thanksgiving, to fulfill vows, or simply to rejoice before YHWH.
 Peace offerings are most often associated with celebration.
 They had nothing to do with sin or purification.
 However, some were required such as the Pesach lamb or the ram offered at the ordination of a priest.
 The animal offered could be male or female.
-But, the offerer did lay hands on the animal and slaughter it just like the Olah.
+The offerer laid hands on the animal and slaughtered it just like the Olah.

 Unlike the Olah, the whole animal is not burned.
-The fat on the entrails, the 2 kidneys and their fat, the lobe of the liver, and the fat-tails from the flocks are all burned completely on the altar.
-The rest of the animal is shared between the offerer and the priest (the priest gets the breast and the right thigh).
-It is not a “most holy” offering, so the priest may take it and share it with his family and the offerer may do likewise.
-However, anyone who partakes of it must be in a state of ritual purity; otherwise, it will be a sin to consume it.
+The fat on the entrails, the two kidneys with their fat, the lobe of the liver, and the fat-tails from the flocks are all burned completely on the altar.
+The rest of the animal was shared between the offerer and the priest (the priest gets the breast and the right thigh).
+It is not a “most holy” offering, so the priest could share it with his family and the offerer could do the same.
+However, anyone that partook of it had to be in a state of ritual purity; otherwise, it was a sin to consume it.

-While the Mincha pictures YHWH’s table and covenant relationship, it is lived out vicariously through a mediator, the priest.
-In the Shelamim, the average person physically participates by sitting, eating, and drinking in a covenantal meal with the priest and the Almighty.
+While the Mincha pictures YHWH’s table and covenant relationship, it was lived out vicariously through a mediator, the priest.
+In the Shelamim, the average person physically participated by sitting, eating, and drinking in a covenantal meal with the priest and the Almighty.
 Anyone could share in this celebration.
 There can be no coincidence that Yeshua is our Pesach (Passover Lamb), a type of Shelamim offering!